yankailab/OpenKAI/docs/GLIM.md

 The frame interface treats each cloud as a single exposure, with zero per-point time offsets.
 It suits depth-camera clouds; it does not deskew a scanning LiDAR.
 Each producer calls `frameStart()`, `add(..., sensorTimestampUs)` for its points, then `frameStop()`.
 Frames are index spans in the point cloud's ring buffer.
 Oversized frames retain the newest `nP` points, and a completed frame becomes unavailable once a subsequent write overwrites its span.
 Allocate at least two maximum-sized input frames to keep the preceding frame available while the next is built.
 IMU samples use `addGyro(value, timestampUs)` and `addAcc(value, timestampUs)`; pairing consumes those queues, so use one SLAM consumer per IMU buffer.

-The CPU odometry example requires an IMU.
-For IMU-free operation, choose GLIM's `config_odometry_ct.json` and disable `enable_imu` in both mapping configs, or set `bMapping` to false.
-The adapter checks the selected odometry backend's IMU requirement at session startup.
-Sensor rates and preprocessing parameters must be tuned for your scene and hardware.
+The Orbbec CPU odometry example requires an IMU.
+Run `build/OpenKAI jsonCfg/GLIM_scepter.json` for Scepter cameras without an IMU.
+Its isolated [glim_scepter profile](../jsonCfg/glim_scepter/README.md) selects CT odometry, disables `enable_imu` in both mapping configs, and uses identity sensor extrinsics.
+The map starts in the first camera's optical frame, without gravity alignment.
+No IMU module or synthetic inertial samples are needed.
+The shared frontend, WSconsole controls, submap stream and PLY export work with both profiles.
+The adapter checks the selected estimator's IMU requirement at startup.

+Scepter and Orbbec SDKs can be enabled in the same build.
+GLIM's spdlog must precede the Scepter SDK in the link order because the SDK exports an incompatible bundled spdlog; CMake declares the explicit dependency to preserve that order.
+Camera/SLAM saved controls for Scepter live under `jsonCfg/glim_scepter`, and its PLY output defaults to `data/glim_scepter`.
+The Orbbec settings remain separate.
+Sensor rates and preprocessing parameters still need tuning for the scene and camera.

 `_SLAMbase` owns input linking, timestamp deduplication, the worker, pose publication and the session lifecycle. `_GLIM` owns preprocessing, odometry, submaps and global mapping.
 Processing is sequential on the OpenKAI worker; if processing falls behind, it takes the newest completed cloud instead of building an unbounded frame queue. `getLastFrameIfNew()` checks freshness under the ring lock before copying, so idle polls do not recopy the preceding cloud.
 This input optimization is independent of the viewer.
 IMU-required odometry waits for a paired IMU sample later than the cloud timestamp.